Kotlin/KEEP/proposals/stdlib/uuid.md

 /**
  * Represents a Universally Unique Identifier (UUID), also known as a Globally Unique Identifier (GUID).
  */
-public class Uuid : Serializable {
+public class Uuid : Comparable<Uuid>, Serializable {

     /**
      * Executes the specified block of code, providing access to the uuid's bits in the form of two [Long] values.